securitytxt/security-txt/draft-foudil-securitytxt.md

 The "value" comes after the field name ("https://example.com/security") and follows the syntax defined for "unstructured" in section 3.2.5 of {{!RFC5322}}.
 The file may also contain blank lines.

-A "field" MUST always consist of a name and a value ("Contact: https://example.com/security").
+A field MUST always consist of a name and a value ("Contact: https://example.com/security").
 A security.txt file can have an unlimited number of fields.
-It is important to note that each field MUST appear on its own line.
+Each field MUST appear on its own line.
 Unless specified otherwise by the field definition, multiple values MUST NOT be chained together for a single field.
 Unless otherwise indicated in a definition of a particular field, any field MAY appear